 The problem of valuing against rent is that it is more complicated than just multiplying the rent by 10.
 If you buy a 4-bed house for £175,000 and convert it to a 6-bed HMO where each room goes for £400 per month, the annual rent will be £28,800.
 Multiply that by 10 and the value of the property would be £288,000.
 But a comparable property on the same street is available for the original price you paid for the property – £175,000 – so why would a buyer pay your price when they could convert another into an HMO for over £100,000 less?

-With a new HMO that qualifies for a lender that offers commercial valuations, there are often restrictions that last up to 2 years after the conversion.
+With a new HMO that qualifies for a lender that offers commercial valuations, there can be restrictions that last up to 2 years after the conversion.
 These are aimed at minimising the LTV and ensuring you leave money in the property.
 In some cases, the restrictions will permit no more than 60% LTV.
 As the new HMO is not tested on the market, its success has not been determined, so lenders reduce the loan to minimise their risk.
-However, not all lenders are quite so strict – we can achieve 75% LTV for clients with a proven HMO track record, but this is not guaranteed.
+However, not all lenders are quite so strict – we can achieve 75% LTV+ for clients with a proven HMO track record, but this is not guaranteed.

 The valuer will assess the gross rent and make reductions for things like repairs, refurbishments and management.
 Next, they capitalise the net rent to reach a capital value figure before comparing with other similar residential properties and HMOs in the local area.
-If the lender accepts this type of commercial valuation, the valuer will look at HMOs in one of four ways:

 HMO income and expense